Harpeth River: Name

 The origin of the name "Harpeth" is controversial.
 It is often claimed that the river was named for America's first known serial killers, the Harpe brothers, known as "Big Harpe" and "Little Harpe" who were in the area in 1797; this is erroneous since the name existed on maps and documents as early as 1784, predating their fame.
-A late-18th-century map, published in London, purportedly shows the steam as the "Fairpath"; there is some dissension about whether the name is of Native American origin or perhaps a corruption of the rather common English name "Harper".
+A late-18th-century map, published in London, purportedly shows the stream as the "Fairpath"; there is some dissension about whether the name is of Native American origin or perhaps a corruption of the rather common English name "Harper".

 Another possible origin for the name of the Harpeth River was presented by Edward D. Hicks in a paper read before the Tennessee Historical Society and published by the “American Historical Magazine” in 1900.
 Hicks comments upon the influence of classical literature read by learned gentlemen in the 18th century.
 One source popular among many in the English-speaking world, including America, was the “Spectator” published by Joseph Addison.
 The “Spectator” contained articles on philosophy, morals and the classics.
 In publication number 584, printed in 1714, is found the antediluvian love story of Hilpa, Harpath and Shalum.
 Harpath comes to an untimely end drowning in a river as he attempted to cross it.
 “The river is called to this day from his name, who perished in it, the river Harpath…”.
 Hicks does not offer the claim that this is the definitive origin of the name however he does say it is “certainly appropriate…I submit it as the most probable and ingenious theory I can suggest.”

 Early 18th-century maps including Matthew Carey's 1795 Map of Tennessee as well as that of John Reid, Imlay's American Topography, Arrowsmith, and Stockdale use the spelling Harpath River which differs from the modern spelling of “Harpeth”.
 The exception is John Russell's 1794 map of the Southwest Territory published in London circa 1794.
 The earliest known written reference is found in the diary of John Lipscomb.
 His July 1784 entry mentions the “Harpath” river.
 In addition, contemporary historian Virginia Bowman gives credence to Hicks' theory in her comprehensive book on early sites and homes of Williamson County, Tennessee.

 There is no dispute that the title of the song "Harper Valley PTA" by Tom T. Hall is derived from this stream, indirectly.
 Hall, long an area resident, says that the song's name derives from Harpeth Valley Elementary School in Davidson County in Bellevue, but he also states that the song was definitely not based on any occurrence there; rather, he simply liked the sound of it.